Overheard at the Commerce Bank

 She was scowling at what looked like a deposit, or a withdrawal slip.

 The mother looked exasperated, and as they passed me I heard the mother say to the girl (in a half-lecturing, half-annoyed tone of voice, clearly rebutting something the daughter had said shortly before):

 “We are not poor.”

-I made a quick U-turn and followed them into the parking lot to see what kind of ride the “poor” kid had.
+I let my eyes follow them out to the parking lot, to see what kind of ride the “poor” kid had.